YilingQiao/open3d-3dml-mockup/README.md

-# Open3D 3DML
+# Open3D-ML
-This repo is a proposal for the directory structure.
+An extension of Open3D to address 3D Machine Learning tasks This repo is a proposal for the directory structure.

 The repo can be used together with the precompiled open3d pip package but will also be shipped with the open3d package.
-The file ```examples/inference_segmentation.py``` contains a working example showing how the repo can be used directly and after it has been integrated in the open3d namespace.
+The file ```examples/train_semantic_seg.py``` contains a working example showing how the repo can be used directly and after it has been integrated in the open3d namespace.

+TODO List:
+- [x] tensorboard
+- [ ] validation loader
+- [ ] re-training
+- [ ] strucutred configure file
+- [ ] alternative cached preprocessing
+- [ ] rewrite preprocessing

 ## Directories